 - The procedure is done on an outpatient basis under general anesthesia

 - An incision is made partial thickness around the nipple areola complex, allowing size reduction if needed for ideal proportion on the breast mound.
 The nipple remains attached to underlying nerves, blood vessels, and ducts.
-Redundant skin is removed and tightened.
+Redundant skin is shaved of skin cells, tucked in, and tightened.
 Breast tissue and skin can be removed if the patient desires a smaller cup size.
 For patients who want to preserve all tissue and maintain their current size, techniques which involve skin invagination (tucking-in) rather than resection are utilized.
 For patients desiring an increase in cup size, an implant may be added (see procedural section on Augmentation-Mastopexy)

 - Both skin and gland are elevated and tightened

 - Breast lift surgery involves the trade off of permanent scars on the breast.
 Skin take out and tightening requires incisions, and subsequent scars.
 They are well concealed along natural breast contours, typically around the nipple and down the lower half of the breast.
 Patients with more severe sagging may also warrant the addition of a scar underneath the breast or along the inframammary fold.
 Patients are most concerned about the central vertical limb scar which courses directly down from the nipple to the inframammary crease.
 However, this concern is generally unwarranted, as this scar limb almost always heals and fades the best over time, while the maneuver provides a powerful lift effect

 - Small volume reductions may be recommended in larger breasts to decrease the chance of recurrent sagging over time